-The program narrative must respond to the solicitation (see Project-specific Information on pages 4-8) and the Review Criteria (see pages 32-34) in the order given.
-The Program Narrative should be double-spaced, using a standard 12-point font (Times New Roman is preferred) with 1-inch margins, and should not exceed 12 pages.
-Number pages "1 of 12," "2 of 12," etc. Charts and graphs may be included in the narrative, and may be single-spaced and feature smaller fonts as necessary to present the included data.

-If the Program Narrative fails to comply with these length-related restrictions, BJA may consider such noncompliance in peer review and in final award decisions.
+The program narrative must respond to the solicitation and the Selection Criteria (1-5) in the order given.
+The program narrative must be double-spaced, using a standard 12-point font (Times New Roman is preferred) with 1-inch margins, and must not exceed 20 pages.
+Please number pages "1 of 20," "2 of 20," etc. If the program narrative fails to comply with these length-related restrictions, BJA may consider such noncompliance in peer review and in final award decisions.

-The following sections should be included as part of the Program Narrative6:
+The following sections should be included as part of the program narrative:

 - a.
-Statement of the Problem
+Description of the Issue

 - b.
 Project Design and Implementation

 - c.
 Capabilities and Competencies

 - d.
 Plan for Collecting the Data Required for this Solicitation's Performance Measures

-- e.
-Plan for Measuring Program Success to Inform Sustainment